rajivsam/Rinse_and_Repeat/docs/recipes/algorithms/recipe_1.markdown

 katex: true
 ---
 ## Algorithm Description
 Clustering is a common data analysis technique applied to understanding the data associated with a problem.
 In a clustering solution, the same attributes are associated with every row of the dataset.
 In other words, each row is expressed or explained by all the attributes (columns).
-In contrast, a biclustering solution expresses associations between a group of rows and a group of columns.
-The group of rows, called a _blcluster_ is associated with a _subset_ of the columns as opposed to _all_ the columns.
+In contrast, a biclustering solution expresses associations between a _subset_ of the rows and a _subset_ of the columns.
 {: style="text-align: justify"}
 ### Examples
 Biclustering usually finds application with high dimensional datasets such as those found in: